QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 After you have made the above changes, and your code is working, here are some questions to consider:

 1. Compare the ideal and noisy plots of $<\sigma_z>$ over time.
-   - Can you tell from the shape of the noisy curve whether the net roation is slightly over- or under-rotated?
+   - Can you tell from the shape of the noisy curve whether the net rotation is slightly over- or under-rotated?
-   - Do the ideal and nisy paths diverge slowly, or do they separate abruptly as specific pulses?
+   - Do the ideal and noisy paths diverge slowly, or do they separate abruptly at specific pulses?
 2. Examine the Trace Distance vs. Pulse Number plot
    - Does the trace distance increase linearly, quadratically, or in a more irregular fashion?
    - Does the trace distance ever decrease?
-If yes, explain why this is possible for unitary evolution, even with jitter.
-If no, explain why repreated noisy rotations tend to accumulate error monotonically.
+If yes, explain why this is possible for unitary evolution even with jitter.
+If no, explain why repeated noisy rotations tend to accumulate error monotonically.
-3. Looking at either plot, is the system more sensitive to jitter earler or later in the pulse sequence?
+3. Looking at either plot, is the system more sensitive to jitter earlier or later in the pulse sequence?
-4. In a real quantum computer, every quantum gate in a circuit is implemented by one or more control pulses on the hardware.
-Using your simulations:
+4. Connection to quantum circuits
-   - Explain how a sequence of imperfect pulses (each with small jitter) corresponds to a sequence of imperfect gates (commands) in a quantum circuit.
+   - In a real quantum computer, every quantum gate (or command) in a circuit(code) is implemented by one or more control pulses.
+Using your simulations, explain how a sequence of imperfect pulses (each with small jitter) corresponds to a sequence of imperfect gates in a quantum circuit.
-   - How does the trace-distance growth you observe relate to the intrinsic error that accumulates across multiple gates in an actual quantum algorithm, and why does this place limits on the depth (number of commands) of reliable quantum circuits?
+   - How does the trace-distance growth you observe relate to the intrinsic error that accumulates across multiple gates in an actual quantum algorithm, and why does this place limits on the depth (number of operations) of reliable quantum circuits?
 ***